 Most levels have a property "drawtunnel" in levels.xml.
 Changing them to

-Pressing CTRL-ALT-D will play a sound (c:\windows\media\Windows XP Menu Command.wav) to indicate debug key input is enabled, allowing options of typing unique keys for debugging displays or mechanisms, another use will disable it.
-One was slightly added from Bejeweled Twist.
+Pressing CTRL-ALT-D will play a sound (c:\windows\media\Windows XP Menu Command.wav) to indicate debug key input is enabled, allowing the option of typing unique keys for debugging displays or mechanisms; another use will disable it.
+One was slightly altered from Bejeweled Twist.

 Unused Sound Effects

 The loading screen has two unused sound effects.

 This cool "Zuma!" title call voice wasn't used.

 The scene where the frog's ship is wrecked doesn't exist, but this sound effect suggests that PopCap might have planned it to.

 Kahtiki Khan Maga Maga Baron Digo Kulo Komari Cephalo Ka Zhaka Mu Drumstick Willie His Crumbleness

 Each boss battle has a level name, which is never displayed.
 The bottom three are each section of the final boss.

 Oh no!
 Jungle Boss is on a rampage!
 Blast him through holes in the curve when his shield is down.
 But don't let the curve reach the skull!